intermine/im-docs/docs/system-requirements/software/solr.md

 ## Create Search Indexes

-To populate your search index, you'll need to add postprocesses to your mine's project XML file: `create-search-index` and `create-autocomplete-index`.
+To populate your search index, you'll need to add these postprocesses to your mine's project XML file: `create-search-index` and `create-autocomplete-index`.

 See [Project XML](../../database/database-building/project-xml.md) and [Post processing](../../database/database-building/post-processing/index.md) for details.